Urho Kekkonen: Legacy

 Although controversial, his policy of neutrality allowed trade with both the Communist and Western blocs.
 The bilateral trade policy with the Soviet Union was lucrative for many Finnish businesses.
 His term saw a period of high sustained economic growth and increasing integration with the West.
 He negotiated entrance into EFTA and thus was an early beginner for Finnish participation in European integration, which later culminated in full membership in the EU and the euro.
-He remained highly popular during his term, even though such a profile approached that of a personality cult towards the end of his term.
+He remained highly popular during his term, even though such a profile approached that of a cult of personality towards the end of his term.
 He is still popular among many of his contemporaries, particularly in his own Centre Party.